fishcharlie/jquery-and-browser-storage/README.md

 ### What is jQuery?

-jQuery is a Javascript library with a lot of useful pre-defined functions and expressions.
+**jQuery** is a Javascript library with a lot of useful pre-defined functions and expressions.
 Basically you can think of it as a very large chunk of Javascript code that you add to your webpage *before* you add your own Javascript, so you can use all these functions and expressions in your own code.

 ### Importing jQuery in `index.html`

-In order to start with jQuery, you need to copy this somewhere *above* the script import tag of your own Javascript, like this:
+In order to start with **jQuery**, you need to copy this somewhere on your HTML page, *above* the script import tag of your own Javascript, like this:

 ```html